 We are currently in compliance with all covenants in the indenture governing the senior discount notes.
+We anticipate continued compliance with these covenants.
 Failure to comply with the covenants contained in the indenture governing the senior discount notes may result in an event of default.
 The indenture governing the senior discount notes also contains various other events of default, including but not limited to those related to non-payment of principal, interest or fees; certain bankruptcy-related events; invalidity of liens; non-payment of certain legal judgments; and cross defaults with certain other indebtedness.